nickdnk/php-graph-sdk/README.md

 composer require nickdnk/graph-sdk
 ```

-By default the request will be done via a **Facebook\HttpClients\FacebookHttpClientInterface**.
-The default value depends on the availables PHP extension/packages.
+By default, the request will be made via a `Facebook\HttpClients\FacebookHttpClientInterface`.
+The default
+implementation depends on the available PHP extension/packages.
 In order of priority:

+1. Package `guzzlehttp/guzzle` (version 6 or 7): `Facebook\HttpClients\FacebookGuzzleHttpClient`
-- ext-curl: Facebook\HttpClients\FacebookCurlHttpClient
+2. ext-curl: `Facebook\HttpClients\FacebookCurlHttpClient`
-- package guzzlehttp/guzzle: Facebook\HttpClients\FacebookGuzzleHttpClient
-- fallback: Facebook\HttpClients\FacebookStreamHttpClient

-Please be aware, that there are issues when using the Facebook SDK together with [Guzzle](https://github.com/guzzle/guzzle) 6.x. php-graph-sdk v5.x only works with Guzzle 5.x out of the box.
-However, [there is a workaround to make it work with Guzzle 6.x](https://www.sammyk.me/how-to-inject-your-own-http-client-in-the-facebook-php-sdk-v5#writing-a-guzzle-6-http-client-implementation-from-scratch).
+3. Fallback: `Facebook\HttpClients\FacebookStreamHttpClient`

 ## Usage

-> **Note:** This version of the Facebook SDK for PHP requires PHP 7.3 or greater.

 Simple GET example of a user's profile.